ezEngine/docs/docs/debugging/debug-rendering.md

 ## Performance Considerations

 The debug renderer is meant for quickly visualizing data.
 If the data potentially changes every frame anyway (like visualizing AI raycasts), its performance will be on par with what a 'proper' solution could do.
-However, if you want to place things in a scene that may stay for a longer duration, it's usually much better to instead build a game object, attach a [mesh component (TODO)](../graphics/meshes/mesh-component.md) and just render a proper asset.
+However, if you want to place things in a scene that may stay for a longer duration, it's usually much better to instead build a game object, attach a [mesh component](../graphics/meshes/mesh-component.md) and just render a proper asset.
 This enables culling, static object optimizations, and gives you the option to choose [materials](../materials/materials-overview.md).

 ## See Also